 "What we got in the short term was not huge in terms of money," Tucker says.
 "But the principle behind it, that the writers have a stake in this new media as it grows the way they should have with DVDs that is important.
 As you see more and more people watching stuff on the Internet and plugging their own devices into the TV, like Apple TV, five years from now it's going to seem like we really won something."

-Watching tonight's show from the writers' room, surrounded by "SNL" writers and random celebrities such as Jason Segel (star of "Forgetting Sarah Marshall," who walks into the room sheepishly, as if expecting a crack about his genitalia), it's easy to see how much these writers love their work.
+Watching tonight's show from the writers' room, surrounded by "SNL" writers, it's easy to see how much the writers love their work.
+They sit watching around a central TV, even though we're just above the floor where all the action is taking place.
 The room frequently breaks into loud laughter.
 Everyone is encouraging, upbeat, complimentary.
-The night goes much faster than watching the show at home.
+The night goes much faster here than watching the show at home with commercial breaks.

 When it's over, the studio audience filters outside where onlookers and celebrity gawkers await in screaming clusters.